top of page

 You have the right to deal with us anonymously or under a pseudonym unless it is impracticable for us to do so or unless we are required or authorised by law to only deal with identified individuals.
 You may communicate via mail or through the practice feedback box, located in the surgery waiting room.

-If you are dissatisfied with our handling of a complaint or the outcome you may make an application to the Australian Information Commissioner or the Privacy Commissioner in your State or Territory.
+If you are dissatisfied with our handling of a complaint or the outcome you may make an application to the Office of the Australian Information Commissioner (OAIC) or the NSW Privacy Commissioner.

 Policy Review Statement

-Our policy is revised every 6 months to ensure it is in accordance with any changes that may occur.
+Our policy is reviewed every 12 months to ensure it is in accordance with any changes that may occur.
 The new policy is then updated on the practice website.

 Enquiries